Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Discussions

+Across both channels, the optimized pulses remain resonant as there is no discernible peak drift from the transition frequencies, while all the peak envelopes broaden with larger error rates.
+In particular, for energy relaxation, the amplitude of the peaks appear to remain more or less constant, while for pure dephasing, the peak height increases as dephasing strengthens, as illustrated in the lower-right panels of Figure~\ref{fig:spectrum_vs_relaxation}(a) and (b).
 The increase in bandwidth seems to increase monotonically, linearly even, with $T_1$ (resp. $T_\phi^{-1}$) for energy relaxation (resp. pure dephasing), as illustrated in the lower-left panels of Figure~\ref{fig:spectrum_vs_relaxation}(a) and (b).
 Dephasing broadens the system’s susceptibility~\cite{sobel2012excitation}, one can expect a broader control spectrum to overlap that broadened response better and thus be more robust to phase randomization and energy relaxation.
 We would like to further note that due to the finite pulse duration, the Fourier transform of the pulse has a minimum width on the of order $1/\tau$, which explains the coarse appearance of the spectrum profile.

 Physically, amplitude increase concentrates more energy near resonance, while broadened spectral lobes could indicate, by Fourier duality, faster time-domain features.
 In the Supplemental Material Fig.~\ref{fig:spectrumdifferentlambda}, a saturation in pulse width is observed for the energy relaxation channel with a Krotov functional weighted differently; this could be explained by the running cost in the Krotov functional (see Eq.~(\ref{eq::running_cost})), which can act as a soft amplitude cap: once the marginal fidelity gain from making the pulse stronger or more jagged equals the marginal penalty from the running cost, the gradient balances and the update stalls.